bellons91/personal-tech-notes/azure/Azure Container/Azure ACI Volumes.md

 tags: az-204, azure, containers, aci, docker, az-900, paas
 ---

-Azure Container Instances can mount an Azure file share created with [[azure-file-storage]].
+Azure Container Instances can mount an Azure file share created with [[Azure Files]].

 - You can only mount Azure Files shares to **Linux** containers.
 - Azure file share volume mount requires the Linux container run as _root_.